TomerFi/alexa_skill_ask_my_pc/README.md

 - *Intent Schema*: copy the content from the the file I've added to this project: [*speechAssets/intentSchema.json*](speechAssets/intentSchema.json).
 This is basicly just telling alexa what are the intents our code can handle.
 - *Custom Slot Types*: Type *LIST_OF_ACTIONS* to create a new custom slot which is mapped to the *StartAction* intent in the Intent Schema.
 - *Enter Values*: copy the content from the file I've added to this project: [*speechAssets/LIST_OF_ACTIONS.txt*](speechAssets/LIST_OF_ACTIONS.txt) to create a list of values valid for our custom slot and click *Add* to add the slot.
 Please note that this is just a basic default list I've created, once you get the skill working, you will be able to change it as much as you want.
-- *Sample Utterances*: copy the content from the file I've added to this project [*speechAssets/sampleUtterances.txt*](speechAssets/sampleUtterances.txt) and click *Save* and *Next*. this is actually the part where we teach alexa how to parse our sentences and phrases and tell where in the prase she should expect our custom slot value.
+- *Sample Utterances*: copy the content from the file I've added to this project [*speechAssets/sampleUtterances.txt*](speechAssets/sampleUtterances.txt) and click *Save* and *Next*. this is actually the part where we teach alexa how to parse our sentences and phrases and tell where in the phrase she should expect our custom slot value.
 You can add as many sample utterances as you want, the more the better, just try to confuse alexa with poorly built utterances.

 Configuration tab, is where we define our skill endpoint:
 - *Service Endpoint Type*: HTTPS.